Hexadecimalz/Ansible-Playbooks/user-control/Multiple-Users-How-To.md

 ## Create a password hash

+Use the follow ad-hoc command in the terminal to create a password hash.
+By default the password is expired on the user account, and the user will be required to set a new password after first login.

 `ansible all -i localhost, -m debug -a "msg={{ 'mypassword' | password_hash('sha512', 'mysecretsalt') }}"`

 Copy the password hash into the password line make sure it's quoted.
-Keep in mind, the user will be forced to update the password again on their first login.
-Set a good password anyways.

 ## Creating Groups